Please note that we do not offer a terminal M.A. degree outside of the 4+1 program and the Tulane Staff M.A.

 No. The 4+1 program is for full-time students only and under normal circumstances must be completed in one year.

 How many courses are required for the 4+1 M.A. program?

 The M.A. degree is earned with a minimum of 30 hours of coursework.
-Up to 12 hours (4 courses) of applicable 6000- or 7000-level History courses taken as an undergraduate may count toward the degree leaving between 18 and 21 hours to be earned during the 4+1 year.
+Up to 6 hours (2 courses) of applicable 6000- or 7000-level History courses taken as an undergraduate will count toward the degree.
+If you graduated with an overload (ie, more than 120 hours), up to another 6 hours (2 courses) can be applied to your graduate record.
+This leaves between 18 and 24 hours to be earned during the 4+1 year.